-In recent years, antique engagement or wedding rings* with a history are getting more and more popular among the young hipster market worldwide, as this group of consumers usually prefer more customized jewelry.
+In recent years, antique engagement or antique wedding rings* with a history are getting more and more popular among the young hipster market worldwide, as this group of consumers usually prefer more customized jewelry.
 Today’s couples are drawn to such old fashioned engagement rings because these rings usually do not look too perfect, and are most of the time only one-of-a-kind, making them stand apart from their peers.
 Other significant advantages of such vintage engagement rings are that they are often less expensive than new wedding rings, and can be passed on to the next generation as heirloom engagement rings.

 That said, the earliest uses of engagement and wedding rings are attributed to the ancient Greeks, Romans and Egyptians.
 For instance, Romans used iron rings to represent strength and permanence, and the Greeks started the tradition of wearing the ring on the fourth finger of the left hand because in that finger was thought to be where the ‘Vein of Love’, or ‘Vena Amoris’ was, which was directly connected to the heart.
 But scientists have shown this to be actually false.
 And during the 9th century and in 1215, Pope Nicholas I and Pope Innocent III made the idea of a gold ring a betrothal requirement to prove the groom’s wealth and ability to care for a wife.